-This adorable stitch is beautiful, easy, and uses less yarn then it’s sister stitch.
-If you want to add a woven, puffy texture to your project then this is a great option for you!
+This adorable stitch is beautiful, easy, and uses less yarn then it’s sister stitch How To Make The Bean Stitch.
+If you want to add a woven, puffy texture to your project then the crochet Elizabeth stitch is a great option for you!

 What’s the stitch?